svantewold/TSEF-assignment/README.md

 `05_simulated_random_walk_analysis.R` computes t-statistics for the null hypothesis: $\rho=1$ for all series and models.
 It then calculates percentiles for the 3 different models and exports a `latex` table, presenting the percentiles per model.
 It also produces density plots of the t-statistics and estimates and exports those in a joint figure.

+NB!
+The project entry point will look for the simulated data and avoid running the simulation if the data already exists.

 ## US real GDP decompositions

 - `06_us_gdp_data.R` truncates the US real GDP series from `real_gdp_US_2022Q4.xlsx` to end at 2019:Q4, log-transforms the series and exports the table.